What We Do

 Rory previously worked at AFL Architects in Manchester on several of Healthcare projects, and at Rodney Melville + Partners in Leamington Spa on the conservation of a series of listed churches and stately homes.
 He completed both his BA Architecture and his RIBA Part III at the University of Cambridge.

-BA (Hons) Arch
+BA (Hons) MArch ARB

 Isaac Read

-Isaac has a passion for crafts and making, which he has continually explored for many years with his father, a cabinet maker and joiner.
+Isaac joined OW Architects in August 2021 after completing his MArch at the University of Westminster.
+He has since gone on to complete his part 3 at the University of Cambridge.
+He has a passion for crafts and making, which he has continually explored for many years with his father, a cabinet maker and joiner.
 Through this interest, he has gained extensive practical experience working on several bespoke timber frame projects often involving conservation and renovation work on oak framed barns.
 This covered a range of crafts and trades using both traditional and modern methods.

 Charles Norbury